 Our Rating: Always on Thursdays

-Tagged: Always on Thursdays, Banana Tempura, Bar, Carpaccio, Chef Hiro, Cocktails, Conch, Egg Noodles, Florida, Green Tea Ice Cream, Hiro’s Yakko-San, Intracoastal, Japanese, Kamikaze Shots, King Crab, Lobster Tempura, Miami Beach, Miso, Miso Soup, Nigiri, Rice, Sake, Sake Bombs, Sashimi, Shrimp, Shrimp Tempura, Spicy Tuna, Sushi, Tempura, Tuna Guacamole, wine, Yakko-San
+Tagged: Always on Thursdays, Banana Tempura, Bar, Carpaccio, Chef Hiro, Cocktails, Conch, Egg Noodles, Florida, Green Tea Ice Cream, Hiro's Florida, Hiro's Miami, Hiro's Miami Beach, Hiro’s Yakko-San, Intracoastal, Japanese, Kamikaze Shots, King Crab, Lobster Tempura, Miami, Miami Beach, Miami Beach restaurant, Miso, Miso Soup, Nigiri, Rice, Sake, Sake Bombs, Sashimi, Shrimp, Shrimp Tempura, Spicy Tuna, Sushi, Tempura, Tuna Guacamole, USA, wine, Yakko-San